asu-iris/course_robotics/lec9-singu/singularity.md

 # Singularity & Redundancy

-The Jacobian of a robot arm defines
+The Jacobian of a robot arm is defined as

 $$\boldsymbol{v}_{e}=\boldsymbol{J}(\boldsymbol{q}) \dot{\boldsymbol{q}}$$